How Soft and Hard Water Affect Cleaning and Disinfecting Surfaces?

 Disinfecting Versus Cleaning Surfaces

 Separate steps are required for the procedures of disinfection and cleaning.
 Cleaning is a technique that involves using detergent or soap in conjunction with water to remove grime, filth, and some pathogens from surfaces.
 Cleaning does not get rid of all bacteria.
+It is also important to point out that hard water will still leave hard water stains.
 The process of disinfecting a surface involves destroying the capacity of germs, bacteria, and other pathogens to multiply as well as removing or killing any that may be present.

 In essence, it means making sure that a surface is clean and devoid of bacteria and germs that might cause illness.
 You may disinfect surfaces in your home with everyday chemicals like Lysol spray, Clorox bleach, and a variety of additional products that contain these and similar compounds.

 The process of disinfection has to follow the cleaning process to be effective.
 Before you can disinfect a surface, you will first need to make sure it is clean.
 You cannot use a disinfectant spray on a surface that is unclean since the spray will not eliminate all of the germs.
 Because of the grime and dirt that collects on the surface, the sanitizer will not be able to reach all of the germs, bacteria, and viruses.

 After the surface has been washed with detergents and soaps that are effective, it should be disinfected with common household chemicals that can be purchased at your neighbourhood retailer.
 Because of this, any common disease-causing pathogens that are still on the surface will be eliminated.
 In the alphabet, the letter ‘c’ comes before the letter ‘d.’
 You can use this to help you remember how to complete the process.